aishmoitra/Python_Projects/README.md

-# Python Projects Repository
+# Python Projects Portfolio

 This repository contains all the Python projects I’ve developed as part of the Python course I had pursued.

 ## Table of Contents